Understanding Mr. Caudill's Use of Aricept for Alzheimer's Disease

 - Sleep Disturbances: Insomnia or vivid dreams can occur.

 More serious, though less common, side effects may include liver problems, seizures, and worsening of asthma or other breathing problems.
-This is key for patients to discuss these potential risks with their healthcare providers.
+This is genuinely important for patients to discuss these potential risks with their healthcare providers.

 Dosage and Administration